jeffthink/widget-embedder/README.md

 ## Current Embed Options

+* General - embed anything that only requires an iframe with url
-* Dropbox - embed grid/list of files
+* Dropbox - embed grid/list of Dropbox files with preview capability

 ## Getting Started